AndreasLampos/AndreasLampos/README.md

 ![banner](https://github.com/AndreasLampos/AndreasLampos/assets/17687288/4f713810-0fe3-4a8f-a4b2-991862de0bf4)

 # 💫 About Me:
 🔭 I’m currently studying at Athens University of Economics and Business.
-On my 4th Semester<br>🌱 I’m currently learning SQL with Azure Data Studio, Linux Terminal and C. <br>📫 How to reach me: anlampos@gmail.com
+On my 5th Semester<br>🌱 I’m currently learning about Artificial Intelligence, Statistics and Software Developing. <br>📫 How to reach me: anlampos@gmail.com

 ## 🌐 Socials: